BenMiller0/cse15l-lab-reports/Lab-Report1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-Running cd with a file as the arguement caused what appears to be an error message to be displayed telling the user that the given file is not an arguement.
+Running cd with a file as the arguement inside the lecture1 directory caused what appears to be an error message to be displayed telling the user that the given file is not an arguement.
 This is because cd cannot take a specific file as an arguement:
 ```
 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory